 Women’s Property Rights|

-If you want to stop the pervasive violations of women’s property rights that expose Kenyan women to poverty, violence, homelessness, and disease, take action now!
-Write or call your government officials and donor representatives to express your concern.
-For sample letters and contact information, please visit http://www.hrw.org/women.
+If you want to stop the violations of women's property rights and contribute to the fight against HIV/AIDS, take action now!
+Write or call your government officials and donor agency representatives to express your concern.
+For sample letters and contact information, please visit http://www.hrw.org/campaigns/women/property/action.htm.